Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

 \subsection{Analysis of Noise Characteristics}

-In practical applications, noise often exhibits structured patterns that neural networks can exploit due to their strong representational capacity \cite{10507231,11029687}.
+In practical applications, noise may exhibit structured patterns that neural networks can potentially exploit \cite{10507231,11029687}.
 In contrast, we focus on general, unstructured noise without semantic consistency or learnable patterns.
 Let \(\boldsymbol{\mathcal{V}}\), \(\boldsymbol{\mathcal{Y}}\), and \(\boldsymbol{\mathcal{N}}\) denote the observed video tensor, clean video, and additive noise respectively, modeled as

 where \(\boldsymbol{\mathcal{N}}\) follows an unknown, potentially complex distribution.
 Although our unified model in Eq.~\eqref{Eq:forma} imposes an explicit regularization term $J_{\boldsymbol{\mathcal{N}}}(\boldsymbol{\mathcal{N}})$ to suppress noise, in practice the noise distribution is often unknown and complex.
 To address this, we adopt a Bayesian framework~\cite{10433564} and formulate the recovery of the clean video \(\boldsymbol{\mathcal{Y}}\) as a MAP estimation problem~\cite{5339210}: